 If you got this far, then a big congratulations on taking action.
 Sweet!

-You’ve now gotten your domain name registered, your hosting account setup, and WordPress going.
+You’ve now got your domain name registered, your hosting account setup, and WordPress going.

 You’re now ready to take over the world!